noodlie/Gitcron/README.md

 Work in progress.

-To-do:
+To-do: create rsyncbackup.sh and gitbackup.sh
- 	Create rsyncbackup.sh
- 	Create gitbackup.sh